Travis Kelce: Business ventures

-Kelce has appeared in print, television and online advertisements for brands such as Dick's Sporting Goods, LG, McDonald's, Nike, Papa John's, Bud Light, Old Spice, Walgreens, Pfizer, State Farm, DirecTV, Experian, Lowe's, and Campbell's Soup among others.
+Kelce has appeared in print, television and online advertisements for brands such as Dick's Sporting Goods, LG, McDonald's, Nike, Inc., Papa John's, Bud Light, Old Spice, Walgreens, Pfizer, State Farm, DirecTV, Experian, Lowe's, and Campbell's Soup among others.

+In 2019, Kelce founded his own health brand, Hilo Nutrition, which sells gummy supplements for performance nutrition and other health benefits.
+Also in 2019, Kelce invested in the private equity firm L Catterton's purchase of the condiment brand Cholula Hot Sauce.
+He earned four times his investment when McCormick & Company acquired the brand for $800 million in 2020.
 In August 2022, Hy-Vee began manufacturing "Kelce's Krunch", a limited-edition frosted cornflakes breakfast cereal named after and endorsed by Kelce.
 A portion of proceeds from the sale of the cereal was donated to Kelce's charity foundation.
-In 2023, Business Insider estimated that Kelce makes $5 million a year in off-the-field earnings and stated that "he was one of football's most successful endorsers."
+In October 2023, Kelce and Walmart launched Travis Kelce's Kitchen, a line of seven barbecue products inspired by the flavors of Kansas City.
+Kelce is also an angel investor in several companies, including the tequila brand Casa Azul, the whole-grain pancake and waffle mixes Kodiak Cakes, and the made-to-measure menswear retailer Indochino.